tisoft/debitoor-extensions/README.md

 Check out this project and set it to use the rust nightly compiler.

-    rustup override set nightly-2017-12-20
+    rustup override set nightly

-**Due to issue SergioBenitez/Rocket#513 you currently need to use the specific rust nightly version from the command above.**

 You can now run the following in a shell:

     CLIENT_ID='the client id from debitoor' CLIENT_SECRET='the client secret from debitoor' cargo run

 You can open your browser now to http://localhost:8080 which will redirect you to debitoor for authentication.

+If the build failes, make sure you have the latest rust nightly toolchain installed:

+    rustup update

 ## Build Status